Key Clinical Questions

 The terms lethargy, obtundation, and stupor have traditionally been used to denote mild, moderate, and severe disturbances in responsiveness respectively, but these terms pose a number of problems.
 Instead of specific states of brain function, these terms describe points on a spectrum of an abnormal level of consciousness.
 They are also poorly quantifiable and largely unvalidated in terms of their reliability, in contrast to other rating scales that may more reliably convey information about a patient’s condition.
 Based on this, it is advisable to avoid these terms, as they may cause confusion and imply a precision that is unwarranted.

 Coma is a pathological brain state, referring to patients who are completely unresponsive and cannot be aroused to demonstrate increased alertness or purposeful movements.
 It is distinguished from syncope, concussion, and other forms of transient unconsciousness by its time course of more than 1 hour.
 Although some comatose patients recover rapidly, especially when coma is due to a concurrent systemic illness, a more gradual recovery is often seen for patients with brain injuries sufficient to produce even a day of coma.
 In such patients, recovery will be marked by the patient’s entering into a vegetative state or minimally conscious state, as defined below.

 In its most basic neuroanatomical sense, coma requires disruption of either bilateral hemispheric functioning or the brainstem reticular activating system (Figure 207-1).
 Any process causing coma must disrupt either (or both) of these functional systems.
-Such causes include metabolic disturbances, drug intoxication, severe bilateral injuries to the cerebral ...
+Such causes include metabolic disturbances, drug intoxication, severe bilateral ...